rpmoore/language_ideas/README.md

 * Directly callable from C/C++
 * Can directly call into C/C++ (FFI?)
 * Automatic bounds checking
-* Provide helper parsing libraries that encourage safety and performance
+* Provide helper parsing libraries that encourage safety and performance (interesting paper on parsing in the [rust language](https://blog.acolyer.org/2017/08/15/writing-parsers-like-it-is-2017/)
 * Want to provide as close to C performance as possible for TLS
 * Built in reference counting for heap allocated memory (not sure that I want to have to implement garbage collection)
-* Escape analysis similar to GO for memory allocations, i.e. does a memory structure need reference counting or not?
+* Escape analysis similar to Go for memory allocations, i.e. does a memory structure need reference counting or not?
 Go uses this to figure out if something should be heap allocated or stack allocated.
 * Strongly typed
 * Generics
 * val and var syntax for variable declarations